\

 Aviacion Civil Argentina is likely to have only considered the much higher fatigue accumulation rate of agricultural flying.
 Aerotow operations have a much lower fatigue accumulation rate and could have less severe ongoing inspections.
 Performing a stress analysis of the spar and a fatigue analysis comparing agricultural use to aerotow operations and having it approved by CASA may enable the reinspection interval to be substantially increased.

-Gliding Australia has initiated discussions with CASA about the potential benefit of transferring aircraft that are only used for sailplane towing over to the 'Limited' category (same as warbirds) under Part 132.
-We already have the e-tugs - Pawnees fitted with the LS1 automotive engine - operating in this category.
-In the same conversation, we are starting discussion on what it would take to approve Gliding Australia as a Part 132 organisation, like Warbirds Australia.
-This may give Gliding Australia better autonomy on tow plane operations, airworthiness and maintenance for tugs.
+Gliding Australia has initiated discussions with CASA about whether there is benefit in transferring aircraft that are only used for sailplane towing over to the "limited' category (same as warbirds) under Part 132.
+We already have the e-tugs (Pawnees fitted with the LS1 automotive engine) operating in this category.
+In the same conversation, we are starting discussion on what it would take to approve Gliding Australia as a Part 132 organisation (like Warbirds Australia).
+This may give Gliding Australia better autonomy on tow plane operations, airworthiness, and maintenance for tugs.

 I have received two independent proposals to manufacture composite wings for Pawnees.
-These would have the advantage of being Australian certified wings and not being beholden to interesting decisions on the wings from Argentina in the future.
+This would have the advantage of being Australian certified wings and not being beholden to interesting decisions on the wings from Argentina in the future.
 The certification may be made a little easier if we were to move the tugs over to Part 132 (see above).
-Manufacture of composite wings from scratch is not a short term solution.
-It carries some risks, for example, problems with certification, but it is a possibility for the future.
+Manufacture of composite wings from scratch is not a short term solution and it carries some risks eg problems with certification, but it is a possibility for the future.

-Gliding Australia has received advice from CASA that they will approve repairs for the spars for defects found during the AD, as opposed to insisting that everything needs to be approved by Argentine authoritities.
+Gliding Australia has received advice from CASA that they will approve repairs for the spars for defects found during the AD (as opposed to insisting that everything needs to be approved by Argentine authoritities).
 I have had preliminary discussion with a Part 21 engineer about possible repair schemes using VH-WGC as an example.
-There are a couple of possibilities for repairs moving forward and these will be developed in the coming weeks.
+There are a couple of possibilities for repairs moving forwards and these will be developed in the coming weeks.